This post was created as in partnership with Imperial Sugar. All thoughts and opinions are 100% my own.

 Every now and then a dessert idea comes along and you think, “I just have to make that!”.
 These beautiful bars were just such a dessert for me!
 They taste like sunshine with the perfect balance of buttery, crunchy shortbread base, tart, silky layer of lemon curd filling, and mounds of sweet, almost marshmallowy toasted meringue on top.
 It took a few tries to get these just right, but I’m so happy with how they turned out!

-a batch of lemon meringue pie bars
+A batch of lemon meringue pie bars.

 These lemon meringue pie bars need to make an appearance on your Easter dessert menu or at an upcoming Mother’s Day brunch!
 Or serve them all summer long to end your cookouts with a uniquely impressive treat!